ska-sa/spead2/doc/py-recv-chunk.rst

    .. py:attribute:: data

    Data storage for a chunk.
 This can be set to any object that supports the Python buffer protocol, as long as it is contiguous and writable.
+Examples include (contiguous) numpy arrays, :py:class:`bytearray` and :py:class:`memoryview`.
 It can also be set to ``None`` to clear it.

    .. py:attribute:: present